mingsheng36/focra/README.md

 #####WEEK 16 (05-11/01/2014)
 DATA DISPLAY
-- display data in table format
+- load and display data in table format
-- *export data to excel, csv, xml or json*
+- export data to excel, csv, xml or json
 - *create a url to query data*

 #####WEEK 17 (START OF SEMESTER 2, 12-18/01/2015)